-7 Conclusion
+9 Conclusion

-This deliverable represents the second result from T2.4 "Realizing the business plan for the DigiFoF Design Competence Network" with the objective to reflect the outcomes of WP1 results as "D1.2 Report on needs and demands for FoF-design: Findings and recommendations" and align them with a broader market perspective.
-As such, initiatives and developments on national level have been reviewed and discussed as a starting point for the uptake and business planning.
+This deliverable represents the third and final result from T2.4 "Realizing the business plan for the DigiFoF Design Competence Network" with the objective to reflect the outcomes of WP1 results as "D1.2 Report on needs and demands for FoF-design: Findings and recommendations" and align them with a broader market perspective.
+As such, initiatives and developments on national level have been reviewed and discussed as input for uptake, awareness and business planning intiatives of the project.
+The results of these activities have been discussed in D2.5 and D2.7 of the project.